Meagan is a mother to two young children, a freelance writer, and a waitress. She has spent countless hours trying to stretch a dollar.

 - Paint brush (unless it is spray paint)

 Just paint a few black circles on a white sheet and toss it over the frame in your front yard!
-Simple as that but it's results are not simple at all!
+It's as simple as that, but the results are not simple at all!
 People won't have a clue how easy it really was!

 - A white bar of soap